mayhuberman/GithubEvents/README.md

 On your terminal
 1. "docker build -t myapp-image ."
 2. "docker run -p 9090:8080 myapp-image"
-now you have the periodically task running in the backround
+   Now you have the periodic task running in the background

 # API Documentation
 1. GET "/events" -> json
-fetching all the data required on section 1 of requirements On your terminal:  curl "http://localhost:9090/events" response example:
+fetching all the data required in section 1 of the requirements On your terminal:  curl "http://localhost:9090/events" response example:
 {